 Vehicle registration is the process of adding a vehicle’s details to the Motor Vehicle Register.
-In the past the process was often lengthy and hectic and one had to bribe the officers for a faster facilitation but nowadays the procedure can take three days, or at most a week.
+In the past, the process was often lengthy and hectic and one had to bribe the officers for faster facilitation but nowadays the procedure can take three days, or at most a week.

 The first motor vehicle registration in Kenya was issued in 1938 and currently the country is in the third generation motor vehicle number plate series introduced in 2007 which started from KBA001A and expected to end at KBZ999Z.

 In order to facilitate faster registration you are required to have the following documents;

 - Port Release Order

 - Bill of Lading or Airway Bill

 - Clean Report of Findings (CRF)

 - Authority to enter goods for home use from the Commissioner of Customs & Excise